gian-s/Sets-and-Sorting-Algos/README.md

 # Java Class for Sets with Operations and Added Functionality

 # Find Pairs Faster
 Sorting Algos to solve problem that takes a fixed array of integers and finds the pairs of integers that sums up to a specified value k.
-My solution to the problem is availble in the
+My solution to the problem is availble in the findpairs.java file.